planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 ## Step 5: Mettle

 A mixture of luck, stamina and willpower, but best thought of as morale or fighting spirit.
-Mettle is equal to the CALLING + MOTIVE of the character.
+Mettle is equal to the MOTIVE + NATURE of the character.
 This works to withstand damage and fuel desperate actions.
 Only dropping to zero or lower results in lasting injury.

 {: .highlight }
->- Mettle = CALLING + MOTIVE
+>- Mettle = MOTIVE + NATURE

 ### Taking Damage